-Students who are interested in some experience in Home Management Residence but are not Home Economics Education majors, may consult the instructor for H.E.M.
-302.
+Students who are interested in some experience in Home Management Residence but are not Home Economics Education majors, may consult the instructor for Household Economics and Management 302.

-302. HOME MANAGEMENT RESIDENCE.
+302. Home Management Residence.
 Fall and spring.
 Credit four hours.
 Offered twice each term.
 For juniors, seniors, and graduate students.
-Prerequisite, the core courses.
-Miss DAVEY and assistant.
+Prerequisite, Homemaking Core courses.
+Miss Davey and assistant.